Revival of the Śivāgama

 Dating back thousands of years, the Śivāgama texts represent one of the oldest continuous religious traditions in the world.
 They have influenced not only religious practice but also art, architecture, dance, and culture throughout South India and beyond, making their preservation crucial for cultural heritage.

-The Structure of Śivāgama Texts
+The Structure of Śivāgama

 Jñāna pāda